 Collected signals are serialized to JSON, then encrypted and compressed before transmission:

-JSON serialization: All signal values are packed into a JSON object with keys s1 through s212 plus metadata fields (c for API key, t for tag, lid for linked ID).
+JSON serialization: All signal values are packed into a JSON object keyed by signal, plus metadata fields (c for API key, t for tag, lid for linked ID).

 Compression: If the payload exceeds 1024 bytes, it is compressed using CompressionStream("deflate-raw").